 - installation – $317

 The restaurant owner/manager is looking at a CapEx of $1,541.00 for one digital menu board.
-This can be reduced by using consumer-grade screens or entry-level players like the Fire Stick.
+There are ways around this cost.
+For example, of you implement consumer-grade screens or entry-level players such as a Fire Stick.
 While this lowers the initial cost, it can end up costing more in OpEx (cheaper hardware will need to be replaced more often).

 OpEx is the operating expenditure.
 This is your cost for: